tforward/LeafShoot/README.md

 #### No need to set a defined height on the map container!

-Before using Leaflet you had to have a hardcoded height valve in order for the map to render, as seen below:
+Before using Leaflet you had to have a hardcoded height value in order for the map to render, as seen below:

 >Make sure the map container has a defined height, for example by setting it in CSS:
 >```css